thehyve/fairspace-keycloak-configuration/README.md

 # Keycloak configuration scripts

-This repository contains configuration scripts to configure keycloak when installing a new hyperspace of workspace.
+This repository contains configuration scripts to configure keycloak when installing a new hyperspace of fairspace.
 The scripts are usually executed via helm post-install hooks.

 ### Structure of keycloak concepts